injflea727/grove/README.md

 [MOSS](https://github.com/druidic/MOSS) operating system, which contains a Stone image with an OS already installed.

+## Installation

+It couldn't be easier!
+Just visit https://druidic.github.io/MOSS.
+When you save your progress, your save file will be downloaded as HTML.
+You can open this file (just double-click it on most systems) to start from where you left off.

 ## Features and Philosophy

 ### Human-Scale Computing